rezakarimzadeh/Eigenface/README.md

 # Eigenface
-In this project we use face images to extract eigenfaces.
+In this project we use face images to extract eigenfaces with a matlab code.
 ## image sample
 you can use 'faces.mat' dataset for further usages.
 Figure in following demonstrates some saples of this dataset.
 ![plot](./images/q22.png)